 This act regulates mutual funds and other companies that engage mainly in investing, reinvesting and trading in securities, and whose securities are available to the investing public.
 However, this does not permit the SEC to directly supervise investment decisions or activities of these companies or judge the wisdom of their investments.

-This act is designed to minimize conflicts of interest that may arise by requiring these companies to disclose their financial condition and investment policies to investors when the stock is initially sold and, later, on an ongoing, regular basis.
-This regulation is focused on having funds disclose information to the investing public about the fund, their investment goals, investment company structure and operations.
+The regulation is designed to minimize conflicts of interest that may arise by requiring these companies to disclose their financial condition and investment policies to investors when the stock is initially sold and, later, on an ongoing, regular basis.
+You should also note that the act is focused on having funds disclose information to the investing public about the fund, their investment goals, investment company structure and operations.

 Investment Advisers Act of 1940